Preface

 Acknowledgments

-First and foremost, I thank my wife, Pariya, for her continuous support, patience, and encouragement.
-I am also grateful to my family, and especially my older brother, for their unwavering belief in me.
+Writing this book has been both a challenging and rewarding journey, and I am deeply grateful to all those who supported and inspired me along the way.
+First and foremost, I thank my wife, Pariya, for her constant support, patience, and encouragement throughout this process.
+I am also sincerely grateful to my family, especially my mother and older brother, for their unwavering belief in me.

 This book would not have taken shape without the contributions of my collaborators.
 I am particularly thankful to Dr. Kevin Burke for his valuable input in shaping the structure of the book.
-I also wish to acknowledge Dr. Jeroen van Raak and Dr. Julien Rossi, who have enthusiastically partnered with me in developing the Python edition of this book.
+I also wish to acknowledge Dr. Jeroen van Raak and Dr. Julien Rossi, who enthusiastically collaborated with me on the development of the Python edition of this book.
+I am especially indebted to Eva Hiripi at Springer for her steadfast support and for encouraging me to pursue this project from the outset.

-Finally, I am grateful to the students of the courses Data Analytics: Machine Learning and Data Wrangling at the University of Amsterdam.
-Their feedback has helped refine the material in meaningful ways, particularly John Gatev, whose thoughtful comments were especially valuable.
+I would further like to acknowledge my former colleagues and co-authors, Dr. Khodakaram Salimifard, Sara Saadatmand, and Dr. Florian Böing-Messing, for their continued academic partnership.
+Finally, I am grateful to the students of the courses Data Wrangling and Data Analytics: Machine Learning at the University of Amsterdam.
+Their feedback has helped refine the material in meaningful ways, and I am particularly thankful to John Gatev for his thoughtful and constructive comments.

 All models are wrong, but some are useful.